gigasquid/gigasquid.github.io/source/speaking/index.markdown

 be Clojure, Robots, and AI lately.

 ## Upcoming Talks
 None for a bit.
-I am busy working on writing a YA fantasy novel with a Clojure coding heroine called _Code Shifter_.
-A tentative date for the draft completion is March 2016.
+I am busy working on writing a middle grade,fantasy/scifi novel featuring a heroine and real Clojure code called _Code Shifter_.

 ## Past Talks